peter-sattler/money-transfer-api/README.md

 :moneybag: There are no detailed requirements, use common sense.

 ## May 2019 Enhancements (0.0.2-SNAPSHOT)
+:moneybag: Send JSON payload instead of using query parameters
 :moneybag: Use account level locking
 :moneybag: Use JCIP (Java Concurrency In Practice) annotations
 :moneybag: Fix CRLF